 Regulating GHG emissionsAlberta regulates mandatory emission reductions from all large industrial emitters.
 These regulations include a price on carbon, a technology fund and a regulated offset market.

-Alberta is the only jurisdiction in North America with mandatory reduction regulations for large emitters (>100,000 tonnes per year) across all sectors.
+Alberta was the first jurisdiction in North America with mandatory reduction regulations for large emitters (>100,000 tonnes per year) across all sectors.

 Alberta's GHG emissions